FREQUENTLY ASKED QUESTIONS

 What form of payment do you accept?

-We request payment in full at time of booking by cheque made payable to Forest Freeride.
-Alternatively you can pay on-line with your debit/credit card via PayPal's secure payment page from our on-line booking form (you don't need a PayPal account).
+We request payment in full at time of booking.
+You can pay on-line with your debit/credit card or Paypal account via PayPal's secure payment page from our on-line booking form (you don't need a PayPal account).
 We will email you the form once your chosen course date has been confirmed.

 Our cancellation/refund policy is: